wikimedia/research-recommendation-api/README.md

   ```

 * **Running the API**
+  Make sure you are using at least Python 3.4.

   There is a `wsgi` file provided at `recommendation/data/recommendation.wsgi`.
 This can be run
   using a tool like `uwsgi` as follows: